Skip to content

 multipass launch --name hestia-dev --memory 4G --disk 15G --cpus 4

-4. Map your cloned repository to the VM's home directory
+4. Mount your cloned repository to the VM's home directory

 bash

-5. SSH into the VM as root and install some required packages
+5. SSH into the VM as root then install some required packages

 bash